maths/moodle-qtype_stack/doc/en/CAS/Numbers.md

 | `numabsolutep(sa,ta,tol)`       | Is \(sa\) within \(tol\) of \(ta\)?
 I.e. \( |sa-ta|<tol \)
 | `numrelativep(sa,ta,tol)`       | Is \(sa\) within \(tol\times ta\) of \(ta\)?
 I.e. \( |sa-ta|<tol\times ta \).

 The following commands generate displayed forms of numbers.
-These will not be manipulated further automatically, so you will need to use these at the past moment, e.g. only when generating the teacher's answer etc.
+These will not be manipulated further automatically, so you will need to use these at the last moment, e.g. only when generating the teacher's answer etc.

 | Command                         | Description
 | ------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------